Math-Lang/api-demo/README.md

   [Thank you Baeldung !](https://www.baeldung.com/spring-data-rest-projections-excerpts)

-- I implemented the use of filters while making sure it was possible to use multiple filters together through the help of optional **PathParams** and claned the ApiService class by separating the class & the implementation to reduce coupling.
+- I implemented the use of filters while making sure it was possible to use multiple filters together through the help of optional **PathParams** and cleaned the ApiService class by separating the class & the implementation to reduce coupling.

 - I had to create custom queries in my repository.
 This was due to the fact that i use a projection for my listing and therefore cannot apply a standard JPA query (Repo of Listing, but returning ListingBasicDetails).
 While this is not as clean as I would've liked.
 It works and is still clean & readable.